- CATCH A CAT

 Visit our How to Ride with a Disability page.

 What services are offered for passengers with disabilities?

 CAT offers a Half-Fare program for eligible passengers with disabilities and seniors who are 65 and older.
 These customers may ride CAT fixed routes for half fare at any time with proper ID.

 What does “paratransit” mean?

-Paratransit service accommodates those passengers with temporary or permanent disabilities who are unable to use the fixed route bus system.
-We believe everyone should have access to public transportation, not only for its economic advantages, but for the freedom to live independently that it provides.
-Paratransit service at CAT is available by reservation to eligible persons with disabilities in Chatham County, including out-of-town visitors.
-Call us for more information at (912) 354-6900.
+Paratransit service accommodates people with temporary or permanent disabilities who are unable to use the fixed-route bus system.
+We believe everyone should have access to public transportation, not only for its economic advantages, but also for the independence it provides.
+Our paratransit service, CAT Mobility, is available by reservation to eligible people with disabilities in Chatham County, including out-of-town visitors.
+For more information, call (912) 233-5767.

 How do I apply for a job at CAT?

 CAT is an equal opportunity employer offering careers in transit.
 Available positions are posted on the “CAT Careers” page of our website and advertised in local print media.